Hall Center History

 In January 2005, the Hall Center moved into a new home, a two-story building of 14,000 square feet, which includes a 90-seat conference hall, a seminar room, and offices for research fellows and administrative staff.
 The design of the new Center preserves and utilizes the nine limestone arches from the south façade of the old KU powerhouse.
 The new structure was made possible by a major gift from the Hall Family Foundation and by additional university funds.
 The new Hall Center was dedicated on April 9, 2005.

-With the support of the University, the State of Kansas, the Hall Family Foundation and other private foundations, and NEH Challenge Grants, the Hall Center has made a signal contribution for over 25 years to humanistic inquiry and interdisciplinary scholarship in the Central Plains region of the United States.
+With the support of the University, the State of Kansas, the Hall Family Foundation and other private foundations, and NEH Challenge Grants, the Hall Center continues to make a signal contribution to humanistic inquiry and interdisciplinary scholarship in the Central Plains region of the United States.